David Crane, MD

 My path to regenerative spine medicine wasn't linear.
 I trained in emergency medicine because I wanted to work under pressure, make fast decisions, and help people in acute distress.
 Those instincts never left me.
 But as I worked in emergency departments and transitioned into sports medicine, I began noticing the same pattern: patients with acute injuries healed.
 Bodies have intrinsic repair mechanisms.
 The question wasn't whether they could heal-it was how to optimize healing.

 Over two decades, I shifted from simply managing symptoms to identifying the biological bottlenecks preventing recovery.
-That curiosity led me to regenerative medicine: PRP, prolotherapy, bone marrow aspiration concentrate, and most recently, exosome therapy.
+That curiosity led me to regenerative medicine: PRP, prolotherapy, bone marrow and adipose-derived stem cell concentrate, and most recently, exosome therapy.
 Each represents a different language for speaking to the body's own healing systems.
+Today at Bluetail Medical Group, I treat patients across the full lifespan-student athletes who need to get back to peak function, working adults managing degenerative changes, and older patients who need comprehensive resourcing to reduce pain and restore independence.
 I teach these approaches nationally and internationally because I believe physicians should understand the biology before deploying these tools.
 The science is rigorous.
 The results, when done correctly, are consistent.

 20+